 A Documentary by Ken Howie

 Feek's Vision is available for pre-order on DVD.
 Proceeds directly fund the continued production of the film.
-DVDs will be delivered at the time of the film's premiere in December 2018.
+DVDs will be delivered at the time of the film's release.

 DVD Pre-orders are $24